If you need urgent support, call 999 or go to your nearest A&E. To contact our Crisis Messenger (open 24/7) text THEMIX to 85258.

 As well as our wider discussion about group chat (which you can get involved with here), we would also like to talk to you guys about something specific: the role of our chat moderators.

 Some of you will remember that when chat first began (a long time ago, far far away...), it was designed to be a space for you guys to hangout and chat to each other with the oversight of moderators.
 So we would be there to make sure everyone was being polite to one another, that guidelines were being followed and that everyone was feeling safe.
 We would provide support to make sure everyone felt heard, but it wasn't the main reason we were there.

 Fast forward to now...

 ... and things feel a little different.
-The vibe among moderators and a lot of you guys seems to be that the moderators are there more as supporters that anything else; they're the ones people expect support from.
+The vibe among moderators and a lot of you guys seems to be that the moderators are there more as supporters that anything else.
 Particularly for newcomers, that seems to be the culture people are accustom to.